 The state personnel board of review shall be composed of three members, not more than two of whom shall be affiliated with the same political party, to be appointed by the governor with the advice and consent of the senate.
 Terms of office shall be for six years, commencing on the ninth day of February and ending on the eighth day of February, except that upon expiration of the term ending February 11, 1975, the new term which succeeds it shall commence on February 12, 1975 and end on February 8, 1981; and upon expiration of the term ending February 12, 1979, the new term which succeeds it shall commence on February 13, 1979 and end on February 8, 1985.
-Each member shall hold office from the date of his appointment until the end of the term for which he was appointed.
+Each member shall hold office from the date of appointment until the end of the term for which the member was appointed.

-Each member of the board, before entering upon the duties of his office, shall take and subscribe an oath of office and give bond as provided in section 121.11 of the Revised Code.
+Each member of the board, before entering upon the duties of office, shall take and subscribe an oath of office and give bond as provided in section 121.11 of the Revised Code.